biigle/biigle/docs/module-development/custom-assets.md

 ## What's already there

-The BIIGLE frontend is built upon two frameworks, <a href="http://getbootstrap.com/docs/3.4/">Bootstrap 3</a> for CSS and <a href="https://vuejs.org/">Vue.js</a> (exdended with the <a href="https://github.com/pagekit/vue-resource">vue-resource</a> plugin) for JavaScript.
+The BIIGLE frontend is built upon two frameworks, <a href="http://getbootstrap.com/docs/3.4/">Bootstrap 3</a> for CSS and <a href="https://vuejs.org/">Vue.js</a> (extended with the <a href="https://github.com/pagekit/vue-resource">vue-resource</a> plugin) for JavaScript.
 Using <a href="https://github.com/biigle/vue-strap">vue-strap</a> you can use <a href="https://github.com/biigle/vue-strap/blob/v2/src/index.js">some</a> interactive components of Bootstrap, too.

 In addition to the basic frameworks, the BIIGLE core application also provides Vue components and other objects e.g. for easy interaction with the RESTful API.